wearewondrous/drupal-8-best-practices/README.md

 ### Front page and `redirect`-module

-Note: this is an older version of the module.
+** Note Outdated **: this is an older version of the module.
 Currently it does provide this option by default.

 If front page is a node and the `redirect` module is enabled, make sure to set the checkbox „Remove trailing slashes from paths.“ Otherwise you will end up in a „Too many redirects“ error on the front page.